uchicago-cs/cmsc22000/website/hw/hw4.rst

 the steps described earlier.

-Task 1: Stepping Through the Micro Editor Code
+Task 2: Stepping Through the Micro Editor Code
 ----------------------------------------------

-(XX points)
+(40 points)

 As you can see in the ``micro/main.c`` file, the ``main()`` function of our editor is actually pretty simple and brief (in large part, thanks to the